masipila/openhab-spot-price-optimizer/doc/Entso-E-example.md

 - `DistributionPrice`
 - `TotalPrice`

-Add a second inline script action to your `FetchSpotPrices` Rule:
+Add a second inline script action to your `FetchSpotPrices` Rule with the following code:

 ```Javascript
 // Load modules.
 Influx connection parameters must be configured in config.js